France cuts, Germany debates solar support

 The industry said 682 MW were planned, but later had to admit that the actual growth rate was around 3,000 MW, Der Spiegel writes.
 This is costing consumers dearly: In 2009 German taxpayers funded electricity produced from solar panels with more than $15 billion.

-There are talks that Berlin will cut the feed-in-tariff by around 25 percent, but the Germans will nevertheless have to pay billions more each year if growth in the industry continues.
+There are talks that Berlin will implement tariff cuts of around 25 percent, but the Germans will nevertheless have to pay billions more each year if growth in the industry continues.

-The solar industry expects generation capacity growth rates of up to 700 MW per year until 2013 — compared with the 2009 figure, the current one seems grossly underestimated.
+The solar industry expects generation capacity growth rates of up to 700 MW per year until 2013 — and with installed PV capacity reaching 10,000 MW nationally, the current one seems grossly underestimated.

 Experts hope that a drop in subsidies will put pressure on companies to reduce prices for their solar panels, meaning that the market share could further grow.
 Power from the sun accounts for only 1 percent of Germany's energy mix.